-Parent-Teacher Conferences - There are two scheduled conference days for parents and teachers during the school year; these days appear in the EDS Happenings and on the EDS Calendar.
+Parent-Teacher Conferences - There is one scheduled conference day for parents and teachers during the school year; these days appear in the EDS Happenings and on the EDS Calendar.
+Parents are welcome to arrange conferences at any time during the school year with teacher(s) during the school day when appropriate.